Table of Contents

 Step 5: Select the earthing cable size

-However, the minimum earth cable size that can handle a phase-to-earth fault must also be checked.
+However, the minimum earth-cable size capable of handling a phase-to-earth fault must also be checked.
 The equation for the minimum conductor cross-section used in Step 5 will also be used.
-The only difference is the phase-to-earth short circuit current will be used.
+The only difference is that the phase-to-earth short circuit current will be used.

 References: